JeanCarloBejaran/Qualia-Nootropics-Mind-vs.-Focus/README.md

 Two nootropic stacks created by neurohacker.
 Website: https://neurohacker.com/

-I web-scraped the data from Neurohacker's website using the Pandas Library.
+I web-scraped the data from Neurohacker's website using the requests and Pandas Libraries.
-Cleaned, wrangled and merged the data into a final dataset for visualizing results.
+Cleaned, wrangled and merged the Qualia Mind and Focus datasets into a final dataframe to view the differences in ingredients and effects resulting from a potential transition.

 # Problem
   What are the effects of switching to Qualia Focus?

 ### Framing the problem as a mathematical question:
   How similar are Qualia Mind and Qualia Focus?